thindil/nish/README.md

 heavy for your system, or it isn't dangerous, for example, it doesn't steal credentials, harm your system, etc.

+#### Plugins

+The shell's offers a very simple API which allows to write its plugins in any programming language.
+The communication between the shell and the plugin is made by standard input and output, where the API calls are send as command line arguments.
+The plugin's system will probably change over time especially by adding new API calls.
+The plugins can reside in any location.
+The directory `tools` contains the example plugin.

+At this moment available API calls from the shell:

+* `install` - called during installation of the plugin (adding it to the shell).
+* `uninstall` - called during deinstallation of the plugin (removing it from the shell).
+* `enable` - called during enabling the plugin.
+* `disable` - called during disabling the plugin.
+* `init` - called during initialization (starting) of the shell.
+* `info` - called during showing information about the plugin.
+Requested response from the plugin should have form `name of the plugin;description of the plugin`.
+* `precommand [arguments]` - called before the user's command will be executed.
+  Arguments are the name of command and all its arguments entered by the user.
+* `postcommand [arguments]` - called after the user's command execution.
+  Arguments are the name of command and all its arguments entered by the user.

 #### Other features

 * Simple Tab completion for commands with names of files and directories